 About the Author

-Dr. Sheri McIntosh has been providing patients in Keller, TX with the Distinguished Patient Experience for years.
+Dr. Sheri McIntosh has been providing patients in Fort Worth, TX with the Distinguished Patient Experience for years.
 This is a dental experience that you will find nowhere else that combines both personalized attention with the highest level of customer service.

 We’re happy to partner with you in achieving optimum oral health, and we know we’ll exceed your expectations every time you visit Distinguished Dental.
 If you’d like to reach us call 817-337-8300 or contact us through our website.